basil08/jekyll-now/bookshelf.md

 	> Short and sweet introduction to a fantastic editor.
 Honestly, I haven't looked back to VS Code since.
 The text is not terse enough which makes it sound more like a tutorial and thus is great from a learning perspective.
 And I got so much from it!

 	> Oh and before I forget, you can sign up [here][vimnewsletter] for weekly VIM nuggets.
 This is _such_ an ideal way for me to learn VIM progessively.
 (And should be for you too!)

+20. **The White Tiger - by Aravind Adiga**

+	> A social satire which will make you laugh hard and grimly introspect your actions at the same time.
+Set in India, the principal seat of satire and hypocrisy in the world, follow a "servant" from Laxmangarh who became a _man_, enterpreneur and much more.
+A debut novel bagging the Man Booker Prize in 2008, I surely have to watch out for this author.
+	> A must-read eye-opener for every Indian.
+Gruelsome and vile in parts but starkingly true in the whole.
+	> Sample this: "Being called a murderer: fine, I have no objection to that.
+It's a fact: I am a sinner, a fallen human.
+But to be called a murderer by the police! _What a fucking joke._"

 ## Currently Reading